 - Refrigerate and let flavors meld overnight

 What’s your favorite way to serve your salsa?
-If you liked this recipe, check out my bulk taco seasoning for more Mexican flavors.
+If you liked this recipe, check out my twist on the original banana pepper salsa and bulk taco seasoning for more Mexican flavors.
 Want more fresh tomato recipes?
 Peach Caprese Salad and Tomato Basil Noodles are perfect tomato recipes!
 Enjoy!!

 Mama In The Midst Contains affiliate links.
 Thanks for clicking around my site!!